timdrysdale/707/README.md

 no fifth.

-Saturday - 11 races, confused winds ~10knots-ish, Inverkeithing bay
+Saturday - 11 races, confused winds ~10knots-ish, Inverkeithing bay## Largs Event Oct 9/10 EASTLANDER

 Tide goes out the middle of the channel, and comes in round the edges of the bay, so different strengths in different places on ebb compared to flow.